Rajulmahto21/Table-Scrapper-web-scrapping-/README.md

 ![10](https://github.com/Rajulmahto21/Table-Scrapper-web-scrapping-/blob/main/Snips/10.png)
 * The whole code will look someting like this.
 ![11](https://github.com/Rajulmahto21/Table-Scrapper-web-scrapping-/blob/main/Snips/11.png)
-* Now run the cells in order as shown in the below clip to finally generate a csv or anexcel file.
+* Now run the cells in order as shown in the below clip to finally generate a csv or an excel file.
 ![table scrapping](https://user-images.githubusercontent.com/59139755/127117991-15c7ee85-e3bf-4c01-aa7b-07abdfdcfac3.gif)

 * You can use